sarisabban/RosettaAbinitio/README.md

 Written by Sari Sabban on 2-July-2017.
 For communication email me at sari.sabban@gmail.com

 ## How To Use:
+Here is a [video](https://youtu.be/y6-1UUEf4Pw) that explains the script and how to modify it.
 1. Before using this script you must make sure it works in your HPC by running each section individually, job chaining (what this script does) can disrupt the HPC if run incorrectly.
 There are lines in this script that only works in specific supercomputers and not others, therefore you must optimise this script to your particular HPC.
 2. It goes without saying that you need to download and compile the [Rosetta modeling software](https://www.rosettacommons.org) to be able to use this script.
 Good understanding of how Abinitio works in Rosetta will *GREATLY* help you modify this script to accomodate your HPC and your specific needs.
 3. Identify the path to Rosetta and update this script using this command: